-It's not just the 17 grams of sugar that did Marshmallow Fruity Pebbles in.
+It's not just the 18 grams of sugar per cup that did Marshmallow Fruity Pebbles in.
 It was also their addition of artificial colors—Yellow 5, Yellow 6, Red 40, and Blue 1.
-Red 40 and the two Yellows have both been banned from food products in the UK based on research that has connected the oil-derived colorants with allergies, migraines, headaches, behavioral problems, and hyperactivity among children.
+Red 40 and the two Yellows have both been banned from food products in the UK based on research that has connected the colorants with allergies, migraines, headaches, behavioral problems, and hyperactivity among children.

 Kellogg's Raisin Bran Crunch

 Here's a tip you should always follow when picking up a box of cereal: steer clear of the three C's.
 What are the three C's?
 They're crunch, crisps, and clusters.
 This trio is code for clumps of rice, oats, or corn held together by sugar and fat.
 That even goes for bran cereals like this one from Kellogg's.
 It's time to end Raisin Bran cereals' long-held reputation for being healthy.
 Dried fruits (like raisins) should be eaten in moderation because they don't fill you up as much as water-filled fresh fruit and are higher in sugar.
-Each of these boxes contains 10 or more grams of sugar compared to fiber per serving, which is higher than what is expert-recommended.
+Each of these boxes contains 13 grams of added sugars and 15 or more grams of sugar compared to fiber per serving, which is higher than what is expert-recommended.

 The description of this cereal on Quaker's website?
 "Feed your sweet tooth and your, well, wholesome tooth."
 So at least Quaker realizes the amount of sugar (which totals more than five Chips Ahoy cookies worth) they put in this box.